 #5: No Contact Information

-Hard to find contact information is a common yet critical mistake.
+Hard to find contact information is one of the most common yet critical of the web design mistakes.
 When visitors decide to make a purchase or use your services, lead capturing is crucial.
 It’s imperative they have the necessary contact information as soon as they decide you’re the right company for them.
 If a visitor has to search through your site for contact information, he or she will likely get frustrated and leave.
 Your “Contact Us” page should always be just one click away, or your information should be at the bottom (footer) of every page.

 From a marketing perspective, you want to make sure that users who visit your site can easily get in touch with you.
 Your social media outlets should be listed on your website with your contact information to lend credibility and build trust.
 Your contact info (address, phone, email, etc.) should be easily accessible, such as in the footer of each page.

 Try to audit your website by imagining yourself as a new user that has never before visited the website.
-Your website is a representation of you and your business, and if you present a trustworthy online image on your website, you will struggle to gain new leads.
+Your website is a representation of you and your business.
+If you present a trustworthy online image on your website, you will struggle to gain new leads.
 By giving your users multiple ways to engage the business, you are giving users options to interact and building trust by showing you have nothing to hide.